grid5000/g5k-api/README.md

 ### Development process

-* The `master` branch has the code for the stable version of g5k-api.
-This is the version pushed to api-server-v3 servers on Grid'5000
+* The `master` branch is the main development branch, from which stable release are generated and pushed to api-server-devel first, and then api-server-v3, on Grid'5000
-* The `devel` branch has the code for the development version of g5k-api.
-This is the version pushed to api-server-devel servers on Grid'5000.
-It is expected that this branch is regularly rebased on the `master` branch
 * New features and fixes are expected to be developped in specific branches, and submitted for inclusion using Merge Requests.
-Fixes to be pushed to production to the `master` branch, triggering a rebased of the `devel` branch after acceptation.
-New functionnality to be merge on the `devel` branch

 ### Development environment